Dami Im: 2016–2018: Eurovision Song Contest, Classic Carpenters and I Hear a Song

-2019: Live Sessions EP, Asia Song Festival, Independent Release
+2019: Live Sessions EP, Asia Song Festival and independent release

-In March 2019 she released her first Live EP (Live Sessions EP).
+In March 2019 she released her first live EP (Live Sessions EP).
 She left Sony Music Australia and on the 13th of September 2019 released her original song "Crying Underwater" independently.
 Im said of the release; "There is so much pressure in today's society to always look happy so we end up feeling like we're not allowed to talk about how we really feel, Just like you're crying underwater where no one can see you crying."
 On 3 January 2020, Im released "Kiss You Anyway".

-In October 2019 Im performed in Korea at the Asia Song Festival alongside prominent K-pop artists such as Sunmi, Eric Nam, Stray Kids and Itzy.
+In October 2019, Im performed in Korea at the Asia Song Festival alongside prominent K-pop artists such as Sunmi, Eric Nam, Stray Kids and Itzy.